harnalashok/LLMs/scripts/Readme.md

 ```

-These files are intended to be launched in a fresh wsl ubuntu,<br>
+Following software are intended to be installed/launched in a fresh wsl ubuntu,<br>
 (Ubuntu version 22.04) the following software:<br><br>

 i)   Update/upgrade wsl ubuntu<br>